Corrector Yui: Others

-He has dubbed himself as "the most despised man by ComNet and Shintaro Shinozaki".
-He is the true mastermind behind the Beagles Virus creation, whom he planned to use to destroy ComNet, and to form a new ComNet.
-He saw A.I. programs as tools, thus making him at odds with Inukai and Shinozaki, causing him to retire from the group.
-When Azusa Shinozaki attempted to release "Ai", he was killed by an accident that happened in his place, but his mind was keep intact in ComNet, interacting with the Beagles Virus.
-He didn't realize it until Prof. Inukai showed him the truth.
-In the end, Yui's finally able to reinitialize him in her Final Element Suit, and his final words were "At least...
+Dubbing himself "the most despised man by ComNet and Shintaro Shinozaki", he is the true mastermind behind the creation of the Beagle Virus creation, which he planned to use to destroy ComNet and form a new ComNet.
+He saw A.I. programs as tools, which put him at odds with Inukai and Shinozaki and caused him to retire from the group.
+When Azusa Shinozaki attempted to release "Ai", he was killed by an accident that happened in his place, but his mind was keep intact in ComNet, interacting with the Beagle Virus.
+He did not realize this until Professor Inukai showed him the truth.
+Ultimately, Yui is able to reinitialize him in her Final Element Suit, and his final words were "At least...
 I can leave my hatred to humanity".